eebod/E-space-hashnode/clg6ng1o3000d09lb1keeaa0c.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1680862622916/2caeff0c-3047-4ab2-817d-c01461e4df12.jpeg align="center")

-Without network masts, the majority of everyone wouldn't be able to do anything, make calls, send texts or use the internet.
-This is slowly changing though, as there are already things like FTTH(Fiber-To-The-Home) where you have a wired connection to your house to access the internet instead, there is also now a growing battle of satellite internet with the likes of [HughesNet](https://www.hughesnet.com/), [Viasat](https://www.viasat.com/), [Starlink](https://www.starlink.com/), [Oneweb](https://oneweb.net/), [Telesat](https://www.telesat.com/), [Project-Kuiper](https://www.aboutamazon.com/what-we-do/devices-services/project-kuiper) etcetera.
-Also, we have our popular friend Wifi/Hotspot network too.
+Without network masts, the majority of everyone wouldn't be able to do things like making calls, sending texts or using the internet.
+This is slowly changing though, as there are already things like FTTH(Fiber-To-The-Home) where you have a wired connection to your house to access the internet instead, there is also now a growing battle of satellite internet projects with the likes of [HughesNet](https://www.hughesnet.com/), [Viasat](https://www.viasat.com/), [Starlink](https://www.starlink.com/), [Oneweb](https://oneweb.net/), [Telesat](https://www.telesat.com/), [Project-Kuiper](https://www.aboutamazon.com/what-we-do/devices-services/project-kuiper) etcetera.
+Also, we have our popular easy to use Wifi/Hotspot network too that we could quickly use to share files with a friend.

-**Then why do we pay for internet I still hear you ask?**
+### **Then why do we pay for internet I still hear you ask?**

 If you didn't figure that out yet, yeah, let's talk about it.
 Earlier on we talked about network masts, first, those things are expensive to set up, getting a piece of land to set them on, the structure and the work to get them up, the cost of the antennas, radio unit, the cost of a backhaul if used(having to dig the ground and lay cables to connect one mast to another), cost of cables, costs of generators, the cost of fueling, there is a need to put someone on salary to constantly monitor the premise and maintain the system.

-While writing this article, I came across a news article where thieves walk into a network mast premise to steal diesel meant to power the generators, that's just on the light side of the vandalism, it gets worse.
+While writing this article, I came across a news write-up where thieves walked into a network mast premise to steal diesel meant to power the backup generators, and that's just the light side of the vandalism, it gets worse.

 They also have to pay engineers to manage the hardware and software sides of everything.

+It also cost an awful lot for Telcos to purchase spectrum licenses, I mean (1G, 2G, 3G, 4g and currently 5G), the most recent 5G spectrum license MTN had to buy from NCC, cost over 200 Million dollars, Airtel bought as well, and they have had to buy licenses all through the spectrum band to 5G.

-Add all of these things up and multiply it across all the network masts you see around and you can very quickly see the running cost emerge.
+When you add all of these things up and multiply it across all the network masts you see around and you can very quickly see a large startup and running cost emerge.

-One other thing, companies like MTN don't also connect directly to the internet, they also connect to other ISPs for service, it's a hierarchical order of connection, and there are tiers to it:
+One other thing, companies like MTN, Airtel, GLO, etc might not also connect directly to the internet, they also connect to other ISPs for service, it's a hierarchical order of connection, and there are tiers to it, if they do not connect directly, they have to pay for connections.

-**Tier-1:** these are the largest and most interconnected networks in the world.
-They have direct connections to all other Tier 1 ISPs.

-**Tier-2:** these are smaller networks that connect to Tier 1 ISPs and other Tier 2 networks.
-They typically serve a regional or national market, and may also provide services to smaller ISPs or businesses.

-**Tier-3:** these are local or regional networks that connect to Tier 1 or Tier 2 ISPs to access the wider internet.
-They may provide services to residential or business customers or may serve as backhaul providers for smaller ISPs.

-In the case of MTN in Nigeria, it is regarded as being on a Tier-1, based on its deep network coverage and infrastructural size, it is in the same space as Globacom and Airtel.
-On the global scale though, MTN still needs to reach out to other ISPs to pull and push data, they pay to do this.
+Also we mentioned sub sea cables earlier.
+Running and maintaining these types of cables connecting one continent to another, cost millions of dollars.

 A clearer image should have appeared by now, as to how much it costs to start and run a Telecommunication or Internet Service providing company.
 It is both capital-intensive and also running-cost-intensive, to stay sustainable and run at a profit, we the users have to pay to use the service.